welch-lab/MultiVeloVAE/README.rst

-MultiVeloVAE - Multi-omic extension of VeloVAE
+MultiVeloVAE - Velocity inference from multi-lineage, multi-omic, and multi-sample single-cell data